ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 srcset="../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am.png 809w, ../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am-300x61.png 300w, ../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am-768x156.png 768w, ../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am-250x51.png 250w, ../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am-550x111.png 550w, ../images/classic-uploads/2012/03/screen-shot-2012-03-07-at-10-01-52-am-800x162.png 800w" />

-Considering that the one and only mission of Other Identifiers is to serve as a hopefully-unique “name” for specimens, it is hard to imagine what of value might be lost if all those were merged into something like
+Considering that the one and only mission of Other Identifiers is to serve as a hopefully-unique "name" for specimens, it is hard to imagine what of value might be lost if all those were merged into something like

 Term: **MVZ: Museum of Vertebrate Zoology**

 Defintion: **Various inactionable identifiers assigned by the MVZ**

-Better than “MVZ” would be the identifier type “MVZ:Bird,” which in conjunction with a base_url could serve as a [GUID](catalog/#guid) to specimens.
+Better than "MVZ" would be the identifier type "MVZ:Bird," which in conjunction with a base_url could serve as a [GUID](catalog/#guid) to specimens.
 (Note that this example also works from outside the MVZ – for example, if the MSB Bird Collection had co-cataloged an MVZ specimen.)